Ernst Frederik Walterstorff: Career

+Danish West Indies

 in 1778 Walterstorff moved to the Danish West Indies after being appointed as a member of the Government Council for three years.
 In 1780–1786, he also served as a district judge (landsdommer) on Saint Croix.
 In 1782, he became a chamberlain (kammerherre).
 In 1783, he was awarded a considerable sum from the Ad Usus Publicos Foundation for an account of his travels in the Danish West Indies and England in the service of Danish trade interests.
 In 1787, he was promoted to vice governor of the Danish West Indies.
 On 31 December 1787, he succeeded Henrik Ludvig Ernst von Schimmelmann as governor-general of the islands.
 In 1790, he was awarded the rank of major general.
 On 25 July 1794, he was himself succeeded by Wilhelm Anton Lindemann as governor-general of the Danish West Indies.

+Career in Copenhagen

 In 1796, after completing a journey to North America, he returned to Denmark.
 Back in Copenhagen, he was appointed as director of Generalpostamtet.
 In 1797, he was appointed as one of several directors of Postpensionskassen, the postal pension fund.
 He is credited with having instigated, based on inspiration from North America, a passenger transportation system by way of stagecoaches in Denmark.

 From 1798 to 1801, alongside Jens Baggesen, he also served as director of the Royal Danish Theatre.
 During the same period, he also served as president of Landhusholdningsselskabet.

+Diplomatic career

 Walterstorff was on several occasions charged with diplomatic missions.
 These activities intensified during the war years after the turn of the century.
 He was for instance entrusted with representing Denmark in the negotiations with Lord Nelson for a possible ceasefire.
 In late 1801 he was also sent back to the Danish West Indies as chief-in-command in connection with the return of the islands after the British occupation.
 In 1803, he returned to Copenhagen and resumed his administrative obligations.
 In 1807, during the Battle of Copenhagen, despite lacking advanced military training, he acted as head of the Nordre Sjællandske Landeværnsregiment.
 He was also charged with representing Denmark in the negotiations for a Danish capitulation.
 Later the same year, he was court-martialed for his conduct.
 In November 1808, he was found partially guilty.
 In 1809, he was dismissed from all his administrative posts.

 In 1810, Walterstorff was appointed as Danish minister in Paris.